florentpoujol/php_cheat_sheet/readme.md

 ### XSS

 Typically when an attacker manage to execute malicious code (HTML, CSS or JS) on your website, typically by injecting it through a form and having it display on a page.

+Sanitize user input when it is submitted and escape it with (`htmlentities()` or `htmlspecialchars()`) before displaying it.

 ### SQL Injection

 When some SQL is injected by a malicious user into a request, in order to perform unwanted request.

-Use PDO's prepared statements.
+Use PDO's prepared statements (in addition to filtering user input).

 ### Session thief